⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 ---

-4. Update shared pages the client should see: add acme to toolAccess comma lists in the relevant cms/*.md files
+4. Update shared pages the brand should see: add acme to toolAccess comma lists in the relevant cms/*.md files

 5. Update the matching tool HTML pages: add acme to data-access on <body>